aws-powertools/powertools-lambda-typescript/packages/metrics/README.md

 * [CDK](https://github.com/awslabs/aws-lambda-powertools-typescript/tree/main/examples/cdk)
 * [SAM](https://github.com/awslabs/aws-lambda-powertools-typescript/tree/main/examples/sam)

-## Serverless TypeScript demo application
+### Serverless TypeScript Demo application

 The [Serverless TypeScript Demo](https://github.com/aws-samples/serverless-typescript-demo) shows how to use Lambda Powertools for TypeScript.
 You can find instructions on how to deploy and load test this application in the [repository](https://github.com/aws-samples/serverless-typescript-demo).

-## Credits

-* Credits for the Lambda Powertools idea go to [DAZN](https://github.com/getndazn) and their [DAZN Lambda Powertools](https://github.com/getndazn/dazn-lambda-powertools/).

 ## Contribute

-If you want to contribute to this project, please refer to our [Contributing Guidelines](https://github.com/awslabs/aws-lambda-powertools-typescript/blob/main/CONTRIBUTING.md).
+If you are interested in contributing to this project, please refer to our [Contributing Guidelines](https://github.com/awslabs/aws-lambda-powertools-typescript/blob/main/CONTRIBUTING.md).

 ## Roadmap